+class scrapy.downloadermiddlewares.httpcompression.HttpCompressionMiddleware

-class scrapy.downloadermiddlewares.httpcompression.HttpCompressionMiddleware This middleware allows compressed (gzip, deflate) traffic to be sent/received from web sites.
+This middleware allows compressed (gzip, deflate) traffic to be sent/received from web sites.

-This middleware also supports decoding brotli-compressed responses, provided brotlipy is installed.
+This middleware also supports decoding brotli-compressed as well as zstd-compressed responses, provided that brotlipy or zstandard is installed, respectively.